 The ride, over the universally awful streets of Detroit, was quite good, with lots of compliance to soak up bumps, not too much body roll, and quiet, smooth operation.

 The brakes, on the other hand, were strong and direct, without a lot of wasted pedal travel before deceleration starts to happen, and low effort-to-stop ratio.

-The Mercury Milan is a thoroughly nice family car given the confines of its very friendly price.
-From the waterfall grille up front to the brushed metallic trim all over the interior, this is a Ford platform upgraded to Mercury status, with more standard equipment and more soul than the Ford version.
-The Milan's main competitors are the Honda Accord, Toyota Camry, Hyundai Sonata, Pontiac G6 and Chevrolet Malibu.
-Mercury is attacking with attractive pricing and an attractive leasing strategy to attract young and first-time Mercury buyers.
+The Mercury Milan is a thoroughly nice family car and we think it's an excellent choice in its price range.
+From the waterfall grille up front to the brushed metallic trim all over the interior, this is a Ford platform upgraded to Mercury status, with more standard equipment and more soul than the Ford version, the Fusion.